 THC and CBD are two of the most abundant cannabinoids found in modern plants.
 Reason being, through selective breeding, cultivators of hemp and marijuana have been able to alter certain strains in order to produce higher levels of these compounds in their crops.

 Scientists refer to CBD as a phytocannabinoid.
 “Phyto” means plant.
-So, phytocannabinoids are cannabinoids from a plant, in this case, hemp.
+So, phytocannabinoids are cannabinoids from a plant, in the case of the product we sell, our full-spectrum CBD comes from hemp.

 CBD & The Endocannabinoid System